WandoCode/audiophile-frontend/readme.md

 Build the storybook.

-## `deploy`

-Deploy the app on github page with the help of gh-page

-# To be developed
+# To be improved

-- Use SSR for SEO, with Next
+- SEO
 - Reconfigure the custom CMS api endpoints to simplify the datas received in the client.
 - Add test for pages components.
 - Add integration/end-to-end tests ('happy path')